-Alaska Day is an official holiday for the state of Alaska.
-Every year, residents mark their calendars for October 18th in recognition of a day that holds special meaning to the day “Seward’s Icebox” officially became a part of the United States of America.
+Alaska Day is celebrated every 18 October in recognition of the day that the state became part of the United States of America.

 |2017||18 Oct||Wed||Alaska Day||AK|